Txnn3r/Txnn3r.github.io/_posts/2023-04-27-SpaceHeroesCTF.md

 I quickly realized that these "blocks" all contained 8 different dots or dashes, which made me think that they could be an 8 bit binary number.

 I tested my theory out by converting all the dots to `0` and all the dashes to `1`.
-Dots being the shorter waveforms in the imave above and dashes being the longer ones.
+Dots being the shorter waveforms in the image above and dashes being the longer ones.

 From this I began to slowly decode the flag, after I first saw `shctf{` I knew that I was on the right track towards the flag!